Guide to studying Veterinary Medicine

 Assessment types could include written tests, practical examinations, clinical observations and coursework.

-As well as furthering veterinary skills in clinical and diagnostic practices and surgery, you can go on to study in areas such as wildlife health and conservation, immunology, infection and global health, parasitology and pharmacy.
+As well as furthering veterinary skills in clinical and diagnostic practices and surgery, you can go on to study areas such as wildlife health and conservation, immunology, infection and global health, parasitology and pharmacy.
 Or you can specialise in livestock, aquatic or small animals, for example.